 Lámh is a manual sign system used by some children and adults with intellectual disability and communication needs in Ireland.
 For more information visit http://www.lamh.org/

-Hand-over- hand/ tactile sign language
+Hand-under- hand/ tactile sign language

-Tactile or hand-over-hand sign language is where the person who is deafblind puts his or her hands over the signer’s hands to feel the shape, movement and location of the signs.
+Tactile or hand-under-hand sign language is where the person who is deafblind puts his or her hands over the signer’s hands to feel the shape, movement and location of the signs.
 Some signs and facial expressions may need to be modified and one-handed or two-handed tactile sign language can be used.

 People who grew up using ISL in the deaf community may prefer tactile ISL, while others who came from an oral background or learned signs later may prefer a more English-based tactile system.

 Usually people who are visually impaired who lose their hearing later, or deaf or hard of hearing people who have depended on their speech reading and do not know how to sign, prefer tactile fingerspelling because sometimes sign language can be difficult to learn.
 The person who is deafblind may prefer to put his or her hand over the fingerspelling hand, or on the signer’s palm, or cup his or her hand around the signer’s hand to understand what is being communicated.

 PECs or Pictures